Waracle/cake-manager/NOTES.md

 # Fix The Existing Code #

-I used AngularJS style commit messages (can be handy for tools like git bisect).
+I used AngularJS style of commit messages (can be handy for tools like git bisect).

 https://github.com/CraigJPerry/cake-manager/commits/interview-assessment

+# Implement The Features #

+All the requirements have been satisfied.